ramsundark5/stitchchat/README.md

 2. Update Fabric consumer key and secret in Info.plist
 3. (optional) specify Microsoft code push key in Info.plist for remote updates.
 4. Update server url in source/AppConstants.js.
+5. The compose message action will show all contacts instead of registered contacts(for testing purpose).
+You can easily change this by setting showRegistered = true in line#20 of app/container/ContactsPage.js